-VIDA Community Health Workers, community members, and Soledad Mayor Anna Velazquez (2nd from I) at Pop Up Clinic at Soledad McDonald's

-COVID-19 Collaborative Work Continues

-The COVID-19 Collaborative continues to bring people from different sectors together to discuss Monterey County's needs and assets.
+VIDA Community Health Workers, community members, and Soledad Mayor Anna Velazquez (2nd from I) at Pop Up Clinic at Soledad McDonald's COVID-19 Collaborative Work Continues The COVID-19 Collaborative continues to bring people from different sectors together to discuss Monterey County's needs and assets.
 As the pandemic has shifted so has the Collaborative, changing to more specific work groups.
-The Collaborative has provided guidance for VIDA (Virus Integrated Distribution of Aid) Community Health Worker activities and suggested areas

-President's Message Gratitude and Optimism

-As 2020 ended, we had no idea what to expect of 2021.
+The Collaborative has provided guidance for VIDA (Virus Integrated Distribution of Aid) Community Health Worker activities and suggested areas President's Message Gratitude and Optimism As 2020 ended, we had no idea what to expect of 2021.
 The pandemic was ever present, but vaccinations were on the horizon.
 Businesses were closely tracking the state's tiered system, knowing reduced infection rates would allow for full re-openings, mask requirements notwithstanding.
 Many restaurants were takeout only and the rest were open with limited capacity.
 Schools taught remotely.
 Many of our most popular attractions were closed.
 Hardly anyone was traveling.

-In that environment of uncertainty, the CFMC formed the COVID-19 Collaborative (C19C).
+In that environment of uncertainty, the CFMC formed the COVID 19 Collaborative (C19C).
 The C19C created a roundtable where the public sector, local industries, nonprofits, education and healthcare could strategize together on testing, communications, vaccine accessibility and best practices.
-Simultaneously. our County Supervisors courageously voted to invest \$4.9 million in a community health worker model that would become the VIDA program.
+Simultaneously, our County Supervisors courageously voted to invest \$4.9 million in a community health worker model that would become the VIDA program.
 The Packard Foundation generously stepped up to fund our efforts.
 Now a year later, community health workers are a vital part of our fight against COVID.
 Our county vaccination rate is one of the state's highest.
 Economic and service delivery sectors are openly communicating.
 And while COVID is still present, our communities are much better positioned to respond to the curveballs the virus continues to throw our way.

-We enter 2022 with more optimism, and, let's face it, a growing sense we're simply learning to live with COVID for the foreseeable

-We're very appreciative of the

-trust so many have shown

-in the CFMC, and our doors

-are open to all who want to

-philanthropy can bring to

-- Dan Baldwin, CFMC President/CEO
+We enter 2022 with more optimism, and, let's face it, a growing sense we're simply learning to live with COVID for the foreseeable future.
+It has been a 66 We're very appreciative of the trust so many have shown in the CFMC, and our doors are open to all who want to partner in the impact philanthropy can bring to community problem solving. - Dan Baldwin, CFMC President/CEO Here for Good Community Foundation For Menterer St United Automation Transfor Community Community Dan Baldwin shares CFMC highlights at the Celebration of Philanthropy future.

-partner in the impact

-community

-problem solving.

-Dan Baldwin shares CFMC highlights at the Celebration of Philanthropy future.
 It has been especially gratifying to see and be part of the amazing philanthropic response to our community challenges.
 We're very appreciative of the trust so many have shown in the CFMC, and our doors are open to all who want to partner in the impact philanthropy can bring to community problem solving.
-Yet, even without COVID-19, Monterey County has significant needs.
+Yet, even without COVID 19, Monterey County has significant needs.